 Casper’s best features

-- We love its zoned support framework within the center of the mattress, which has alternating firmness levels to accommodate different parts of your body.
+- We love the Casper bed’s zoned support framework.
+It has alternating firmness levels to accommodate different parts of your body.

-- It has a pretty average price point and usually costs right under $1,000 for a queen after discounts.
+- Casper has a pretty average price point and usually costs right under $1,000 for a queen after discounts.

 - Casper feels like a soft foam but without the stuck-in-the-mud feel of memory foam.